clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/Active Reconnaissance.md

 * Active reconnaissance requires some kind of contact to be made with the target.
   * Social engineering.
   * Direct connection to a target system.
-    * A connection might leave information in the logs.
+    * Connection might leave information in the logs.
       * Hide active reconnaissance as regular client activity.
-        * No one should suspect a browser connected to a target web server among hundreds of other legitimate users.
+        * No-one should suspect a browser connected to a target web server among hundreds of other legitimate users.

 ## Web Browser
 * TCP/80 by default when a website is accessed over HTTP.